Icy-Monster/Luau-Tips/README.md

 - Acronyms that  represent a set (XYZ, RGB, ...) should be fully capitalized, but acronyms that do not respesent a set should only have their starting letter be capitalized (Http, Json, ...)

 ## 3.5 Paragraphs
 While programming languages aren't structured as normal writings, they still contain aspects of them.
-When scripting you would want to increase the readability by seperating your code into chunks.
-These chunks would each share a simiral task such as:
+When scripting you would want to increase the readability by separating your code into chunks.
+These chunks would each share a similar task such as:

 ```lua
 local Part = Instance.new("Part")